Latest News and Updates

 Current COVID-19 Guidelines for GSHCC Members

-All guidelines will continue to be updated as appropriate based on CDC and CA Department of Health updates.
-CDC and CA Department of Health recommendations are continually monitored by GSHCC staff.
-The CADPH youth sports guidelines are no longer in effect.
+We will continue to update guidelines based on the CDC and the CA Department of Health’s evolving recommendations.
+CADPH youth sports guidelines are no longer in effect.

-Please note that if individuals are feeling ill, they should stay away from in-person meetings or gatherings.
+If individuals are feeling ill, they should refrain from attending in-person meetings or gatherings.

-Masks will only be required indoors when youth are present for all, regardless of vaccination status.
-Masks are not required in adult-only settings indoors or outdoors for vaccinated individuals.
-Unvaccinated individuals should continue wearing masks.
+Masks are required indoors, regardless of vaccination status.
+Masks are not required in adult-only outdoor settings for vaccinated individuals.
+Unvaccinated individuals should continue wearing masks in outdoor and indoor situations.

 - This protocol will be reviewed again when vaccines for ages 5+ are readily available.